Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/about.md

 ## Education

-Andrew is a biomedical engineering student with a strong interest in prototyping, digital fabrication, and additive manufacturing.
-He enjoys working at the intersection of engineering design and hands-on fabrication, using iterative processes to turn concepts into functional prototypes.
+Andrew is a biomedical engineering student whose curriculum emphasizes design-driven problem solving, prototyping, and digital fabrication.
+His coursework in biomedical device design, CAD, and rapid prototyping has shaped a strong interest in additive manufacturing and iterative, hands-on engineering.

 * Vanderbilt University
   * BS Biomedical Engineering